-There is value in understanding the tax implications when setting up your home office to ensure your records and set-up make it easy, or even possible, for you to claim what you are entitled to.
+There is value in understanding the tax implications when setting up your home office to ensure your records and setup make it easy, or even possible, for you to claim what you are entitled to.

 The ATO has provided several ways of calculating your WFH expenses – the fixed rate method, the actual cost method, or the shortcut method.
-The fixed rate method means you can claim $00.52 cents per hour of working from home (as well as work-related internet and phone expenses and depreciation on work equipment such as computers).
-The actual cost method requires you record what you spend on work-related expenses and claim the exact deductible amount based on your records.
+The fixed-rate method means you can claim $00.52 cents per hour of working from home (as well as work-related internet and phone expenses and depreciation on work equipment such as computers).
+The actual cost method requires you to record what you spend on work-related expenses and claim the exact deductible amount based on your records.
 The shortcut method, introduced to allow Covid-19-impacted workers to claim more easily, allows you to claim $00.80 cents per hour worked from home until 30 June 2022.
 This is an all-inclusive rate and you don’t have to separately calculate other expenses or depreciation.
 The Australian Tax Office provides a Home Office expense calculator.

-Work related expenses: If you incur expenses related to your work, you will generally be entitled to a tax deduction.
+Work-related expenses: If you incur expenses related to your work, you will generally be entitled to a tax deduction.
 This includes the above-mentioned home office expenses, but can also include education, journals or publications, tools, subscriptions, uniforms & laundry, and work travel expenses (if not previously reimbursed by your employer).

-Motor vehicle: If you use your private vehicle for work related purposes, you can claim your car expenses as a tax deduction, using either the cents per kilometre method, or tracking your work-related usage in a logbook.
+Motor vehicle: If you use your private vehicle for work-related purposes, you can claim your car expenses as a tax deduction, using either the cents per kilometre method or tracking your work-related usage in a logbook.
 Keep in mind that ‘work-related usage’ does not include travel to or from work.
 Commercial vehicles are usually not required to follow this, however, it does depend on whether the commercial vehicle is also for personal use.
-Your accountant or financial advisor can assist you with planning and tracking for the next financial year, or compiling the required supporting documentation for this financial year.
+Your accountant or financial advisor can assist you with planning and tracking for the next financial year or compiling the required supporting documentation for this financial year.

 Income protection insurance: Depending on your personal circumstances, income protection may be tax deductible.

 Superannuation contributions: Superannuation contributions can be claimed as a tax deduction within certain restrictions.
 An individual can generally claim a deduction up to the concessional super contributions cap of $27,500 (as of 2022).
 This cap includes salary sacrifice contributions and life insurance premiums if that is held with your super fund.
 These super contributions are taxed at 15%, and exceeding the cap has serious tax consequences.
-However, if you have not used prior years cap amounts, you can look back up to 5 years to your capped amount in the last 5 years, you can apply these unused cap amounts to the current financial year.
+However, if you have not used prior years cap amounts, you can look back up to 5 years to your capped amount in the last 5 years, and you can apply these unused cap amounts to the current financial year.
 Note that your super fund – including SMSFs – must receipt concessional contributions prior to 30 June, and you can only look back as far as the 18/19 financial year.
 There is no tax deduction for non-concessional super contributions (capped at $110,000), but there are other benefits to these contributions that you can speak to your advisor about.